PayPal Cryptocurrency Terms and Conditions (“Cryptocurrency Terms”)

 Cryptocurrencies may be subject to cyber attacks

 Cryptocurrencies in a given address are controlled by the private key of the holder of the address.
 The Service Provider will hold the private keys in respect of Cryptocurrencies reflected in the Cryptocurrency Hub.
 If the private key is compromised or lost, the cryptocurrencies in that address may be stolen or lost and otherwise unrecoverable.
-In such circumstances, we will reimburse you on the basis set out in the section above about the Service Provider.

 Cryptocurrencies may be subject to software modifications